gregorias/coop.nvim/README.md

 Coop is a Neovim plugin that provides an asynchronous **op**eration framework based on native Lua **co**routines.
-If you write Lua code in Neovim, Coop lets you write non-blocking code that looks synchronous like async/await in other languages.
+If you write Lua code in Neovim, Coop lets you write non-blocking code that looks synchronous.
+It’s like async/await in some other languages.

 Coop was designed to